Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Unlimited API calls

-It does have an Enterprise plan, however, which comes with:
+But it does have an Enterprise plan that comes with:

 - Dedicated support team